Charles-Zhang-Somewhere/Somewhere/README.md

 		filename - name of file
 		tags - comma delimited list of tags in double quotes; any character except commas and double quotes are allowed; if the file doesn't have a specified tag then the tag is not effected
 ```

+# Somewhere Desktop Shortcuts

+The list of shortcuts are also available using `F12` button inside Somewhere Desktop app.

+...

 # Developer Doc